 The first revelation that altered my mindset going into the detox program is that: detox is not a torture, it is not starvation or deprivation – it is giving our bodies a rest.

 According to the ancient healing system known as Ayurveda, detox allows our digestive system to take a break and enables the body to accelerate its own natural healing process.
 Our digestive system is constantly working hard and using up energy processing and breaking down three meals a day, sometimes more, plus all the snacks we may have in between.
 A meal takes on average 17 hours for our bodies to digest.
 Anyone who has ever had a “food coma” knows that the body can be overwhelmed by the sheer amount of food we ingest.
 We also accumulate toxins in our body by eating processed foods, preservatives, meat and dairy.
 These foods are particularly hard to digest and can leave us feeling bloated and lazy as our body struggles to process them.
 By fasting, we are free up energy, which the body then uses to eliminate toxins, strengthen the digestive system and rejuvenate itself.

 Believe it or not, we can survive without food for days, even weeks.
 We have a surprising amount of reserves in our body that will continually supply us with energy to function.
 There is no need to worry – your body will not starve whilst you fast.
-That said, detox is not a good method for losing weight.
-If this is your ultimate goal, detox may not be for you.

 2. Set the time and secure the environment